Fix: TypeError: x is not a function

 TypeError: response.json is not a functionTypeError: arr.map is not a functionTypeError: document.getElementById(...).addEventListener is not a functionTypeError: (intermediate value)(...) is not a functionUncaught TypeError: this.setState is not a functionJavaScript tried to call something as a function, but the value is not a function.
 It could be undefined, null, a string, a number, an object, or any other non-function type.

 When you write something(), JavaScript expects something to be a function (or a callable object).
-If it is anything else — undefined, null, a number, a string, an object — the engine throws TypeError.
+If it is anything else (undefined, null, a number, a string, an object) the engine throws TypeError.
+The engine performs this check at the moment the call is made; it does not know in advance that the value is wrong, which is why the error appears at runtime even if your editor showed no warning.

 Common causes: